2 Corinthians 11

 23Are they ministers of Christ?
 (I speak as a fool) I am more; in labours more abundant, in stripes above measure, in prisons more frequent, in deaths oft.
 24Of the Jews five times received I forty stripes save one.

 Paul worked.
 He labored not just in ministry but with his own hands, making tents to support himself.
-His sufferings were not passive; they were the cost of active, relentless work for the gospel.
+His sufferings were the cost of active, relentless work for the gospel.

 Paul was beaten.
 Not once, but repeatedly, and "above measure" - beyond what the law allowed.
 The Roman and Jewish authorities saw him as a threat worth wounding.
 His body bears the marks of his faithfulness.